Business and summary of significant accounting policies

 Our reporting units are consistent with our operating segments, U.S. Health and Human Services, U.S. Federal Services and Outside the U.S. We perform our annual impairment test as of July 1 of each year.
 We performed the annual impairment test, as of July 1, 2019, and determined that there had been no impairment of goodwill.
 In performing this assessment, we utilized an income approach.
 Such an approach requires estimation of future operating cash flows including business growth, utilization of working capital and discount rates.
 The valuation of the business as a whole is compared to our market value at the date of the test in order to verify the calculation.

 Long-lived assets (excluding goodwill)

 Property and equipment is recorded at cost.
-Depreciation is recorded over the assets' respective useful economic lives using the straight-line method, which are not to exceed 39 years for our buildings and seven years for office furniture and equipment.
+Depreciation is recorded over the assets' respective useful economic lives using the straight-line method, which are not to exceed 39 years for our buildings and 7 years for office furniture and equipment.
 Leasehold improvements are amortized over the shorter of their useful life or the remaining term of the lease.
 Repairs and maintenance costs are expensed as incurred.

 All of the Company's capitalized software represents development costs for software that is intended for our internal use.
-Direct costs of time and material incurred for the development of application software for internal use are capitalized and depreciated using the straight-line method over the estimated useful life of the software, ranging from three to eight years.
+Direct costs of time and materials incurred for the development of application software for internal use are capitalized and depreciated using the straight-line method over the estimated useful life of the software, ranging from to eight years.
 Costs incurred for upgrades and enhancements that do not result in additional functionality are expensed as incurred.